New announcement. Learn more

 H

-You’ve probably heard people saying they have sciatica – and if you’ve had back pain, you might have even wondered if you’ve got it yourself.
+You’ve probably heard people saying they have sciatica – and if you’ve had back pain or leg pain, you may have wondered if you’ve have sciatica.
 Sciatica is a commonly used (and occasionally abused) term - but what does it actually mean?

 The word sciatica describes a set of symptoms, including lower back, buttock, hip, leg and foot pain as well as numbness, weakness, "pins and needles" or tingling in these areas.

-If one of your lumbar discs is bulging or herniated, it can press on and irritate part of the nerve as it exits the spinal cord.
+1. If one of your lower lumbar discs (L4 or L5) is bulging or herniated, it then can press on and irritate part of the nerve as it exits the spinal cord, as in the diagram above.

 During pregnancy, the weight of the foetus can press onto the sciatic nerve.
 While it’s not harmful to the baby, it can be very frustrating for expectant mothers!